15 Benefits Of Inpatient Rehab

 11. You’ll Be Away from Bad Influences

 Not everyone has the luxury of a wonderful support system back at home.
 For some, all they’re surrounded by is their old life of drugs and other addicts.
-If you try to recover while in that sort of environment, the chance for relapse is sky-high.
+If you try to recover in that environment, the chance of relapse is sky-high.
 Inpatient rehab removes all bad influences surrounding you and places you in the best environment possible.

 If you’re worried about relapsing once you’re home, they’ve got you covered there too.
-As we mentioned before, you’ll go to therapy, in which you’ll be taught some useful tools for dealing with temptation.
+As we mentioned, you’ll go to therapy, where you’ll be taught some useful tools for dealing with temptation.

 12. You’ll Gain New Support

 Since you’re living with other people who are pursuing sobriety, you may be making some new friends for life.
-Not only can they be your support system while you’re in inpatient rehab, but they can also be it afterward too.
+Not only can they be your support system while you’re in inpatient rehab, but they can also be it afterward.

 13. You’ll Learn to Manage Your Addiction

-It’s true that it’s easier to manage your addiction while you’re in inpatient rehabilitation.
-You’re in a closed-off world where you have zero access to your drug of choice, after all.
-So you may be nervous about how you’ll handle being out in the “real world” again.
+It’s easier to manage your addiction while in inpatient rehabilitation.
+You’re in a closed-off world where you have zero access to your drug of choice.
+So you may be nervous about how to handle being out in the “real world” again.

-In your time at the rehab center, you’ll receive a significant amount of therapy.
+You’ll receive a significant amount of therapy in your time at the rehab center.
 But this isn’t just to work through your mental health issues.
 It’s also to teach you healthy ways of coping with your addiction.